warfare-plugins/social-warfare/readme.txt

 === Social Warfare ===
 Contributors: holas84, dustinwstout, webinator, warfareplugins, nutsandboltsmedia
-Tags: addthis, addtoany, analytics, bitly, buffer, button, click to tweet, digg, email, emailbutton, facebook, facebookbutton, facebooklike, facebookshare, flipboard, floatingbuttons, floatingsharebuttons, followbuttons, frameblocker, framebuster, google+1, googleanalyticsintegration, googleplus, googleplusone, googleplusshare, hackernews, iframeblocker, iframebuster, likebutton, linkshortening, linkedin, mobilesharebar, mobilesharing, opengraph, pin, pinbutton, pinit, pinterest, pinterestsave, pinterestshare, plusone, pocket, reddit, richpins, share, sharebutton, sharebuttonsplugin, sharecountrecovery, sharecounts, sharefacebook, shareimage, sharenow, sharethis, sharebar, shareholic, sharify, sharingbuttons, social, socialbookmark, socialbuttons, socialicons, socialmedia, socialmediashare, socialmediasharing, socialmediawidget, socialplugin, socialshare, socialsharebuttons, socialsharing, socialize, stumbleupon, sumome, tumblr, tweet, tweetbutton, tweetcount, twitter, twitterbutton, twittercards, twittercounts, utm, utmtracking, whatsapp, yumbutton, yummly
+Tags: sharing buttons, social media share, floating share buttons, facebook share, google plus share, linkedin share, pin it, pinterest save, stumbleupon button, tweet button, twitter share, click to tweet
 Requires at least: 3.5.1
 Tested up to: 4.8
 Stable tag: 2.3.1
 License: GNU General Public License v2.0 or later

-The most beautiful, lightning fast social sharing buttons built to boost shares and drive more traffic without slowing down your site.
+The most beautiful, lightning fast social media sharing buttons built to boost shares and drive more traffic without slowing down your site.

 == Description ==

-Social Warfare helps you get your content shared the way you want it to be shared.
-Get more shares and drive more traffic now with the best sharing plugin for WordPress!
+Get more social media shares which can lead to more website traffic with the best sharing plugin for WordPress!
+Built by a group of social media marketing experts and world class developers who are obsessed with performance.
+Learn more at <a href="http://https://warfareplugins.com/?utm_medium=repository&utm_campaign=description&utm_source=wordpress_org&utm_content=repo_description" rel="friend" target="_blank">Warfare Plugins</a>.

 = WordPress Sharing Plugin =
-Did you know that <em>how</em> your content is shared is more important than <em>if</em> it's shared?
-Why?
-Because if it's shared in a way that doesn't drive traffic back to your site, it's worthless.
-What if you could make sure that every time your content is shared, it's shared in the most optimal way?
-That's where <a href="http://warfareplugins.com" rel="friend" title="Social Warfare">Social Warfare</a> can help.
-Social Warfare helps you customize how your content is shared and get more out of every single share that takes place on your website.

-> <strong>Social Warfare</strong><br>
-> Social Warfare is a premium WordPress plugin that has a limited set of free features.
-To access premium features and support you will need an active Social Warfare license. <a href="http://warfareplugins.com/" rel="friend" title="Social Warfare Plans">Click here to purchase your license.</a>

-= Free Social Sharing Options =
-Social Warfare is a lightning fast and highly customizable social share plugin with loads of features that make it the most effective sharing plugin on the market.
+Most social sharing plugins for WordPress slow down your site, are not attractive, and don't work the way you would hope.
+Social Warfare is both lightning fast and beautiful.

 Not only will it never slow down your website like other sharing plugins, we give you the most attractive buttons available that look great no matter what screen size or resolution.

-> Social Warfare has boosted social shares by <strong>300%</strong> without slowing down my blog.<br>
+> Social Warfare has boosted social shares by **300%** without slowing down my blog.<br>
 > Eddie Gear - Professional Blogger

 You can choose from the top social networks sharing buttons, including: